 A 2024 systematic review in the Journal of Alternative and Complementary Medicine found that while Epsom salt baths may produce modest increases in serum magnesium levels, the clinical significance of this absorption for foot pain relief has not been demonstrated in controlled trials.
 The warm water component provides the majority of the therapeutic benefit through vasodilation, muscle relaxation, and pain gate modulation.

 Despite the limited evidence for magnesium-specific benefits, many patients report subjective improvement from Epsom salt soaks—likely due to the combined effects of warm water immersion, relaxation, the ritualistic self-care aspect, and potentially a placebo component.
-Dr. Biernacki supports their use as one component of a comprehensive foot care plan while educating patients about realistic expectations.
+Dr. Biernacki supports their use as one component of a thorough foot care plan while educating patients about realistic expectations.

 When Foot Soaks Actually Help